James J. Coleman

-James J. Coleman (born May 15, 1950 in Chicago, IL) is an electrical engineer who worked at Bell Labs, Rockwell International, and the University of Illinois, Urbana.
+James J. Coleman (born May 15, 1950 in Chicago, Illinois) is an electrical engineer who worked at Bell Labs, Rockwell International, and the University of Illinois at Urbana–Champaign.
 He is best known for his work on semiconductor lasers, materials and devices including strained-layer indium gallium arsenide lasers and selective area epitaxy.
-Coleman is a Fellow of the IEEE and a member of the US National Academy of Engineering.
+Coleman is a fellow of the IEEE and a member of the US National Academy of Engineering.